-This is a reprint of a series issued by quartermaster general’s office after the Civil War showing the places of interment of members of Union forces buried in national cemeteries.
+This is a reprint of a series issued by the quartermaster general’s office after the Civil War showing the places of the internment of members of Union forces buried in national cemeteries.
 Volume 11 provides an alphabetic index to the series that shows, by cemetery: name, rank, organization, date of death, and grave number.

-Compiled in 1912 by the office of the War department’s commissioner for marking graves of confederate dead, this volume lists by cemetery the soldier’s name, rank, company and regiment, date of death, and location of grave.
+Compiled in 1912 by the office of the War department’s commissioner for marking graves of confederate dead, this volume lists by the cemetery the soldier’s name, rank, company, and regiment, date of death, and location of the grave.
 A general name index is included showing where the detailed entry for each man can be found.

 Burials of Some Civil War Soldiers at st. Elizabeths Hospital, Washington, D.C.
 Sons of Union Veterans of the Civil War, 2005 VREF 973.76 B